mlr-org/mlr3fairness/README.md

 In case a non-categorical or more complex protected attribute is required, it can be manually computed and added to the task.
+`mlr3fairness` does not require specific types for `pta`, but will compute one metric for every unique value in the `pta` column.

 ### Fairness Measures